 Certified in July to have met ISO 26262 ASIL-B functional safety standards, Journey 5 SoC can handle numerous applications and deep neural networks simultaneously for various functions, including visualization of surrounding environments, infotainment and passenger interaction.
 It features up to 128 TOPS (Trillion Operations Per Second) processing capabilities for a single processor, among the most powerful in the world so far, supporting neural computing from 16 sensors.

 Chang Huang, co-founder and chief technology officer, said: “Our goal is to achieve best performance-power-cost balance for our automotive computing solutions.
 With Journey 5, we move a step closer towards full autonomous driving.”

 TogetherOS, Horizon’s newly launched real-time operating system, supports multiple operating systems including Linux and Android, and meets demands for all application scenarios including front assist, pilot assist, and smart in-cabin.
 It is built on seL4, one of the world’s most secure operating system kernel that is open sourced and freely available on GitHub.

-Horizon is making TogetherOS software platform and its tool chains accessible to industry partners like car manufacturers and tier-1 suppliers to accelerate their R&D activities, in turn catalyzing the development and mass production of intelligent vehicles.
+Horizon is making TogetherOS software solution and its tool chains accessible to industry partners like car manufacturers and tier-1 suppliers to accelerate their R&D activities, in turn catalyzing the development and mass production of intelligent vehicles.